darkrelics/eidolon-engine/documentation/incremental-api.md

 **Implementation Notes:**

+1. **Lambda Configuration:** The `api-archetype-list` function uses:
+   - Shared execution role: `eidolon-lambda-execution-role`
+   - DynamoDB policy: `eidolon-dynamodb-policy` with DescribeTable permission
+   - Environment variables: Table names from DynamoDB stack outputs
+   - Fixed logical ID: `ApiArchetypeListFunction` preventing recreation

-1. **Caching:** The Lambda function caches archetypes at cold start to minimize database calls.
-The cache persists for the lifetime of the Lambda instance (typically 30 minutes to 2 hours).
+2. **Caching:** The Lambda function caches archetypes at cold start to minimize database calls.
+The cache persists for the lifetime of the Lambda instance.

-2. **Filtering:** Only archetypes with `Player: true` in the database are returned, excluding NPC-only archetypes.
+3. **Filtering:** Only archetypes with `Player: true` in the database are returned, excluding NPC-only archetypes.

-3. **Sorting:** Results are sorted alphabetically by `ArchetypeName` for consistent ordering.

 4. **Client Usage:** The Flutter client uses a subset of the returned fields, ignoring `StartRoom`, `StartingItems`, and `AvailableStories` in its `ArchetypeInfo` model.